Prompts

 or plandex continue

 .
-This can be useful if you want to ensure that a plan is on the right track before comitting the time and tokens to build files.
+This can be useful if you want to ensure that a plan is on the right track before building files.

 plandex tell "implement sign up and sign in forms in src/components" --no-build